Freddsle/fedRBE/docs/reproduce.md

 ### 1. Obtaining federated corrected data

 Use the provided utility script to perform the configured federated batch effect correction experiments.
-The checked-in configuration currently runs the three multiomics modalities; edit the experiment list in the script to enable the other datasets.
+Edit the experiment list in the script to enable or disable any of the datasets, currenttly all datasets are enabled by default.

 ```bash
 python3 ./generate_fedrbe_corrected_datasets.py